Microwave transmission: Planning

 Because of the high frequencies used, a line-of-sight path between the stations is required.
 Additionally, in order to avoid attenuation of the beam, an area around the beam called the first Fresnel zone must be free from obstacles.
 Obstacles in the signal field cause unwanted attenuation.
-High mountain peak or ridge positions are often ideal.
+High mountain peaks or ridges are often ideal positions for the antennas.

-In addition to conventional repeaters which use back-to-back radios transmitting on different frequencies, obstructions in microwave paths can be dealt with by using Passive repeater or on-frequency repeaters.
+In addition to the use of conventional repeaters with back-to-back radios transmitting on different frequencies, obstructions in microwave paths can also be dealt with by using Passive repeater or on-frequency repeaters.

 Obstacles, the curvature of the Earth, the geography of the area and reception issues arising from the use of nearby land (such as in manufacturing and forestry) are important issues to consider when planning radio links.
 In the planning process, it is essential that "path profiles" are produced, which provide information about the terrain and Fresnel zones affecting the transmission path.
-The presence of a water surface, such as a lake or river, along the path also must be taken into consideration since it can reflect the beam, and the direct and reflected beam can interfere at the receiving antenna, causing multipath fading.
+The presence of a water surface, such as a lake or river, along the path also must be taken into consideration since it can reflect the beam, and the direct and reflected beam can interfere with each other at the receiving antenna, causing multipath fading.
 Multipath fades are usually deep only in a small spot and a narrow frequency band, so space and/or frequency diversity schemes can be applied to mitigate these effects.